Diligence (Scots law): Diligence Against the Person: Civil Imprisonment

-In the above circumstances, an individual can continue to be imprisoned in relation to an unpaid debt, provided the custodial sentence is less than 12 months.
+In those circumstances, an individual may continue to be imprisoned in relation to an unpaid debt if the custodial sentence is less than 12 months.
 Civil imprisonment for taxes, fines, rates has been abolished by the Debtors (Scotland) Act 1987.

 Historic and Miscellaneous Forms of Diligence

 Adjudication in Security

-Adjudication in Security is a diligence which allows a creditor to seize property where there is a reasonable belief the debtor is on the verge of insolvency.
+This form of diligence allows a creditor to seize property where there is a reasonable belief the debtor is on the verge of insolvency.
 Once a decree for adjudication in security is issued, a similar process as adjudication for debt is followed (see above).
-Adjudication in Security is due to be abolished if section 127 of the Bankruptcy and Diligence (Scotland) Act 2007 is brought into force.
+Adjudication in Security should be abolished if section 127 of the Bankruptcy and Diligence (Scotland) Act 2007 is brought into force.

 Creditor Confirmation as Executor

-Another form of diligence, a creditor can seek confirmation from the court as an executor if the debtor dies, allowing the creditor to recover the debt from the debtor's estate.
-It can only be raised where another individual has not been confirmed as executor by the court.
+This form of diligence allows a creditor to seek confirmation from the court as an executor if the debtor dies so that the debt can be recovered from the debtor's estate.
+It can be raised only where another individual has not been confirmed as executor by the court.

 Maills and Duties

-This diligence was available to secured creditors where the secured heritable property (ie: land, including the building and structures upon it) have been leased.
-It allows the creditor to recover the debt by receiving the rent for the property directly.
+This form of diligence was available to secured creditors where the secured heritable property (ie: land, including the building and structures upon it) have been leased.
+It allowed the creditor to recover the debt by receiving the rent for the property directly.
 It was in effect abolished by the Conveyancing and Feudal Reform (Scotland) Act 1970.
 It will be formally abolished if section 207 of the Bankruptcy and Diligence (Scotland) Act 2007 is brought into force.